Close

 Once you’ve defined your privileged users, PAM then can serve to reinforce those constraints.
 The right partner can help here.

 “At Okta, we have something called identity security posture management.
-That gives you visibility into the identity posture,” whether on-premises or in multiple clouds, Patton says.
+That gives you visibility into the identity posture,” whether on-premises or in multiple clouds, Halvorsen says.
 “It will tell you who your high-risk users are.
 Those are the types of services you need right now because of the sprawl, because of the number of applications you’re deploying, because of people moving around.”

 This kind of oversight should be an ongoing process.
 “You’re going to have people who have access to applications, and you have to monitor that.
 Should they have that access?
 For how long should they have that access?
-Who approved that access?” she says.
+Who approved that access?”
+Cisco's Patton says.
 For PAM to be fully effective, that kind of ongoing proactive identity management is crucial.

 It’s helpful, too, to deploy PAM in the places where it will defend the highest-value targets.
 “State and local is where critical infrastructure is operated,” Patton says.
 “Privileged access is a way for us to ensure that we have as robust a critical infrastructure as we can have.”